 3Do you need Dutch if you speak English?

 In theory, no. Plenty of people get around just speaking English when living in the Netherlands.
-It’s also common practice to find an English-speaking job, which can be relatively easy in large cities in the Randstad (especially when it comes to working in Amsterdam of course).
-The truth is if you know 100% that you’re going to be staying in the Netherlands, why aren’t you learning the language?
+It’s also common practice to find an English-speaking job.
+But if you’re 100% certain you’ll be staying in the Netherlands, why aren’t you learning the language?
 There’s a couple of things you’ll be missing out on and I’ll explain those now: